paperwork/web/README.md

 ## Getting involved

-**Are you a front-end ninja looking for a fun opensource project?
-I could use some help on this, [get in touch](mailto:highfive@paperwork.cloud?subject=Paperwork%20Web%20UI)!**
+**Are you a front-end developer looking for a fun opensource project?
+I could use some help on this, [get in touch](mailto:marius@paperwork.cloud?subject=Paperwork%20Web%20UI)!**

 ## Development